Assistant Professor of Biology

 PhD, Simon Fraser University, 2003

-Areas of Interest: neural circuit architecture, cortical information storage
+Areas of Interest: cortical sensory processing; learning and information storage in neural circuits

 Our lab studies the neural basis of sensory perception.
 How does the brain take millions of discrete pieces of raw sensory information, streaming in from primary receptor neurons, and synthesize them into a single unified percept?
 This process is the foundation of our sensory experience, and our aim is to describe the underlying neural circuit computations.